melchor629/node-chromecaster-lib/README.md

 Installation
 ----------------
-This library currently only works on OS X and Linux (Windows is experimental).
+This library currently only works on OS X and Linux and Windows.
 ```
 $ npm install chromecaster-lib
 ```

+It is not needed to have installed portaudio to compile the library.
+But you must provide the library either by installing it using the aproppiate package manager (on Linux and macOS) or providing the library manually (on Windows and macOS).

-For electron 1.8, node 8 and 9, it will download a compiled version from Github.
-Uses the library portaudio, but to compile, doesn't need to have the library itself, only the headers.
+For electron 1.4 and 1.8, node 8 and 9, it will download a compiled version from Github.
+Uses the library portaudio.
 To execute, the library can be put on an accessible path or can be put anywhere and load it using `AudioInput.loadNativeLibrary(String)`.

-**Mac Users**: You must install portaudio using `brew install portaudio`.
+**Mac Users**: You should install portaudio using `brew install portaudio`.

-**Linux Users**: You must install *portaudio19-dev* and *libavahi-compat-libdnssd-dev* packages before installing this one.
+**Linux Users**: You should install *portaudio19-dev* and must install *libavahi-compat-libdnssd-dev* packages before installing this one.

 **Windows Users**:
  - You must install Apple "Bonjour SDK for Windows" (look for it on Google), and check for the variable `BONJOUR_SDK_HOME` in your CMD.
  - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
- - You can compile [portaudio](http://portaudio.com) for 64bit. **(optionally)** Follow the instructions in `build/msvc/readme.txt` to make it compile.
+ - You can compile [portaudio](http://portaudio.com) for 64bit or search a `.dll` on the internet. **(optionally)** Follow the instructions in `build/msvc/readme.txt` to make it compile.
 Use release version.
 To test/use the library, copy the `portaudio_x64.dll` into the root of the project.
- - For compiling, you must pass `--PORTAUDIO_DIR="..."` argument to `npm install ...` or `node-gyp configure ...`.
-Must point to the root of the portaudio source directory.

 Example
 ------------
-An example is the [CLI I created](https://github.com/melchor629/node-chromecaster-cli) to simply pass audio to the Chromecast via mp3 stream.

-Another, quick, example (_using lame encoder_):
+A quick, example (_using lame encoder_):

 ```javascript
 const AudioInput = require('chromecaster-lib').AudioInput;